-- The recommendations below are based on interviews with instructors, and observations of courses utilizing College of Engineering flexible learning spaces and classrooms.
+- The recommendations below are based on interviews with instructors, and observations of courses utilizing Michigan Engineering’s flexible learning spaces and classrooms.

 Movable Tables and Chairs

-It is important to set classroom norms at the beginning of each term, and explain the room layout(s) you will use, so students know how to arrange the furniture.
-Creating an image or slide, and displaying it at the beginning of the class, will aid the students in arranging the furniture to conserve class time (see our example PowerPoint template).
+It is important to set classroom norms at the beginning of each term and explain the room layout(s) you will use, so students know how to arrange the furniture.
+Creating an image or slide, and displaying it at the beginning of the class, will aid the students in arranging the furniture to conserve class time.